jamesplease/redux-resource/docs/faq/actions.md

 #### Does Redux Resource require you to use a specific tool for making HTTP requests?

 No, you can use any system for making requests that you'd like.
+We do strongly encourage you to use a library that supports [cancellation](/docs/recipes/canceling-requests).

-#### Should all Actions use a named requests?
+#### Should all Actions include a named request?

 Probably not.
-We recommend using named requests when they provide you value.
-Two common use cases for named requests are:
+We recommend only using named requests when they provide you value.
+The two most common use cases for named requests are:

 1. creating resources

 2. multiple bulk reads of the same resource type on the same page

+If you're not doing either of those things, then you might not need to name the request, and that's fine.

 A handy rule of thumb for when to use named requests, as well as much more information about named requests, can be found in